La Jaiba (Matanzas)

 La Jaiba is a division (reparto) and barrio in the municipality of Matanzas, Cuba.

 Geography

 La Jaiba is in the ward (consejo popular) of Pueblo Nuevo, Matanzas.
-La Jaiba borders Reparto Naranjal Sur and the San Juan River to the north-east.
+La Jaiba borders Reparto Naranjal Sur and the San Juan River to the north-west.
 To the north it borders Reparto Pueblo Nuevo.
 To the south and east it borders Reparto Camilo Cienfuegos.

 Media

 In La Jaiba there are 3 radio stations, these include Radio Reloj, Radio Rebelde, and Radio 26.